Rehab Centers Arlington County, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is a residential treatment facility in Arlington County, Virginia that is situated in the 22203 zip code.
-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center Accepts state health insurance.
-It offers residential detox, long term rehab and short-term residential treatment.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is an inpatient rehab center in Arlington County, VA that is located in the 22203 zip code.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center offers individual counseling services, hepatitis education, counseling and support and employment counseling services.
+It provides residential addiction treatment, 30 and 60 day inpatient rehab programs and long term rehab.

 Address: 521 North Quincy Street, Arlington, VA 22203 in Arlington County